assistant-os/assistant-os/README.md

 These are the next features to come:

-- [hello]: Welcome the user and know better the user
 - [movies, tv shows]: notify the user for a release
 - [urls]: save url and propose automatic behaviors like auto watch
 - [timelog]: help the user to log his spend time